No doubt, you’re familiar with avatars.

 (Mystery Man Avatar)

-If you don’t want your entries to be associated with a default icon, then the easiest thing to do is set up a gravatar.
+If you don’t want your entries to display with a default icon, then set up a gravatar.

-Instead of creating different avatars for every new site you register an account with, you could have the same avatar display on all of the web properties that you visit.
+Instead of creating different avatars for every new site you belong to, you could display the same avatar on all of the sites that you visit.

 Enabling gravatars on your WordPress site also simplifies the process for everyone involved: